CupNoodles27/DRG-Tips-and-Tricks/README.md

   * On missions without the MULE (Point Extraction and Refinery), spam the deposit button on the depositing station to deposit faster.

 * [Engi] You can trigger EM discharge on unbuilt turrets, as well as turrets that are flying to you.

+* [Driller] You can throw an axe on the ground and destroy the terrain under the axe (e.g. with C4).
+The axe will stay where it landed (now midair) and you can jump on it to stay midair and cheese melee enemies
+  * You can also stand on axes stuck in walls.

 * [Advanced] If you’re swinging your pickaxe while grabbing something (such as an apoca or an impact axe), you will cancel the grab animation.
 [Example](https://youtu.be/iO1_5HNBUWQ)